 After Septus gets killed by a monstrous beast, the Doctor, Nyssa, Tegan, Cicero and Marc survive for their lives as they find themselves in this strange world that isn’t really on Earth.
 Can the Doctor and his friends get back to safety and survive the tests laid upon them by a mysterious lady who might be the Cumaean Sibyl?

-I found how this story had a ‘Romans’ atmosphere to it, which I enjoyed listening to especially with the Fifth Doctor, Nyssa and Tegan in that environment.
+I found how this story had a ‘Romans’ atmosphere to it, which I enjoyed listening to, especially with the Fifth Doctor, Nyssa and Tegan in that environment.
 The TARDIS trio even get to wear Roman togas in this story as shown on the CD cover.
-I’m disappointed Nyssa isn’t seen in a toga on that CD cover. 😦
+I’m disappointed Nyssa isn’t seen in a toga on the CD cover. 😦

-Peter Davison excels as the Doctor in this adventure.
-I enjoyed how much he wants to meets Cicero and praises him upon their first meeting.
-The two start getting on well with each other, especially when they talk about certain things in art; sciences and such.
-A pity that things start getting awry later.
+Peter Davison excels as the Fifth Doctor in this adventure.
+I enjoyed how much he wants to meets Cicero and he praises him on their first meeting.
+The two start getting on well with each other, especially when they talk about certain things in art; science and such.
+A pity that things start getting awry later on.

 Not to say the Doctor and Cicero stop getting on with each other.
 Not at all.
 It’s just the Doctor begins to see more of Cicero’s vulnerabilities, especially when he panics and isn’t the angelic Roman consul he’s remembered for.
-I liked that balance of tension between the Doctor and Cicero interacting in this.
+I liked that balance of tension between the Doctor and Cicero as they interact here.

-I also enjoyed the interaction Peter’s Doctor has with Nyssa and Tegan in this adventure.
+I also enjoyed the interaction between Peter’s Doctor and his companions Nyssa and Tegan in this story.
 He starts referring to himself as Gaius Claudius Maximus in meeting Cicero whilst he calls the girls his sisters Claudia and Claudia.
 How come the Doctor didn’t call himself Maximus Pettulian from Corinth here? 😀

 I love Sarah Sutton as Nyssa in this audio adventure.
 I like that Nyssa is geared into this adventure with blending in and tackling peculiar aspects of ancient Rome.
 This is exemplified in how she tackles a Minotaur in the adventure by using Cicero’s sash as a ‘red’ cape’.
 She’s very brave in tackling that bull-man!